jarquinsandra/consensus_win/README.md

 If you have installed everything as stated here, the other times you need to start the app you just have to follow this instructions:
   1. Open ubuntu
-  2. Go to the application (and enviroment folder)
+  2. Go to the application folder on the terminal

     cd flask/Forest-master/consensus_win